codepath/android_guides/Constructing-View-Layouts.md

 ...
 ```

+But be careful in using nestedLinearLayout and layout_weight from a layout performance point of view!

 ## RelativeLayout

 In a relative layout every element arranges itself relative to other elements or a parent element.
 RelativeLayout positions views based on a number of directional attributes: